New here? Start with the complete side hustle guide →

 Building a Pinterest Content Calendar

-A simple monthly planning process:
+A simple monthly process:

 Week 1 of the month: